 When you write, don’t worry about the keywords.
 After you are done writing in a friendly tone, that’s when you try to optimize your post with your keywords.
 Read this article to know where you should place your keywords for SEO.

 I used to work in an industry wherein multi-tasking is a must.
 It might work for some people when blogging but not for me.

 I realized that closing all the tabs in my browser, when writing, helps.
 I’d outline what I want to talk about and set the timer to 30 minutes and just write, write, write.
 Try it.
 You’ll be surprised that you can finish at least three 1,000-word articles in one day.

 When you write, it’s good to use a platform that reliably autosaves, like Google Docs.
 Also, do not worry about mistakes in grammar and spelling.
 You can correct it when the 30 minutes alarm goes off.

 There are times when you thought your efforts are not working because even though you keep on publishing new posts, you just cannot find your article on Google.

-Maybe you haven’t set up an SEO plugin like the All-In-One SEO?
+Maybe you haven’t set up an SEO plugin?
 You should set that up before you even start writing your first post.
 It’s going to help search engines know about your site and your articles’ existence.